-James Alexander Arnfinsen, one of our the core members in our community, is also the host for a Scandinavian podcastshow called Levevei.
+James Alexander Arnfinsen, who helped organize the 5-day seminar in 2012, is also the host for a Scandinavian podcastshow called Levevei.
 This is a Norwegian word that could be translated into «way of life», «profession» or maybe «livelihood».
-The selected interviews were recorded together with practitioners who in different ways are tied to this community.
+These selected interviews were recorded before the seminar and all of the interviewees were present at the seminar.

 Passion for Learning

 In this two-part series Jonathan Reams explains some of the principals behind transformational learning.
 What are typical challenges and opportunities facing practitioners wanting to create learning experiences that are transformative in nature?
 Listen now

 In this episode Miriam Mason Martineau inquires into some of the possible links between integral perspectives and the field of education.
 Is it possible to balance and make room for different worldviews?
 How can teachers honor both scientific and spiritual ways of seeing and being in the world?
 How to meet students where they are, and at the same time point to the next step in their personal and collective evolution?

 In this interview Bonnitta explains how her experience working with horses inspire her passion for exploring the many levels of communication that human beings can engage in.
 For instance, how does the way we show up – energetically – play a part in the way we communicate with each other?
 We also dig into the idea of working with shadows.
 Shadows are aspects of our being that are so deep they are often hidden from our own awareness.
 She points to how our shadows are great deposits of creativity and energy if(!) we´re able to integrate this material into our conscious being.

 In our conversation we explore Pacific Integral´s highly acclaimed program Generating Transformative Change (GTC), before we delve into the possibilities and mysteries of working with polarities.
 Through poignent examples relating to both personal and systemic transformation, Geoff demonstrates how transcending the either/or-mindset can lead to deep change and transformation for both individuals and society at large.